Russian-Doom/russian-doom/COMPILING.md

 You also need to provide development libraries, [manually](#1ba-providing-required-dependencies-manually) or using [vcpkg](#1bb-providing-required-dependencies-using-vcpkg) (Windows 7+ host and Visual Studio 2015.3+).

-You can use any terminal for subsequent steps.
+You can use any terminal for the following steps.

 ### **1.B.A: Providing required dependencies manually**